 A Comprehensive Guide to the DVSA Part 3 Standards Check: Understanding Competencies for Success

 The DVSA Part 3 Standards Check is a crucial final assessment for potential driving instructors to become qualified.
-It ensures that they understand road safety and are proficient in teaching, managing risk, and planning lessons effectively.
+It ensures that they understand road safety and are proficient in effectively teaching, managing risk, and planning lessons.
 The test assesses them across three primary competencies: Lesson Planning, Risk Management, and Teaching and Learning Strategies.
 Within these core areas, instructors are evaluated on 17 specific, more minor competencies detailed on the Standards Check marking sheet.

 Overview of the DVSA Part 3 Standards Check

 The Standards Check is an in-car assessment that lasts around one hour, during which an instructor teaches a lesson to an actual student.
 A DVSA examiner observes the lesson, evaluating the instructor on 17 competencies under the three main categories: Lesson Planning, Risk Management, and Teaching and Learning Strategies.
-Each competency is rated on a scale from 0 to 3, focusing on ensuring that the instructor is safe and effective in their teaching approach.
+Each competency is rated on a scale from 0 to 3, ensuring that the instructor is safe and effective in their teaching approach.

 Lesson Planning

 This main competency assesses how well the instructor prepares for the lesson, ensuring that it appropriately meets the learner’s needs and progresses their driving skills.
-This competency ensures that lessons are structured, goal-orientated, and adaptable to the learner’s individual needs.
+This competency ensures that lessons are structured, goal-orientated, and adaptable to the learner’s needs.
 It is not about the Instructor doing a lesson they feel confident in and prefer to do!

 Smaller Competencies within Lesson Planning